OEMunlag/Horizon-OC/README.md

 1. Open the Horizon OC Overlay
 2. Open the settings menu
 3. Adjust your overclocking settings as desired.
+A helpful guide can be found [here.](https://rentry.co/mariko#oc-settings-for-horizon-oc)
 4. Click **Save KIP Settings** to apply your configuration.

 ---